Alameda Theft Lawyer

 As defined in California Penal Code 484, the term theft refers to a variety of situations in which one person takes something of value that belongs to someone else with the specific intent of not returning whatever was taken to its rightful owner.

 Like most other states, California classifies theft according to the value of what was taken.
-The two general categories of theft in California are as follows:
+The two general categories of theft in California are petty and grand theft.

 Petty theft charges will be brought if the value of what was taken was $950 or less.
 If this charge is brought as a misdemeanor (which is generally the case), the potential penalties include a fine of up to $1,000 and/or up to six months of jail time in county jail.